wavelet-space/vault/source/drafts/tisnik.md

-# awesome-tisnik
+# Articles of P. Tišnovský

-Every article and lecture by Pavel Tišnovský!
+**Awesome Tisnik**: Every article and lecture by Pavel Tišnovský (aka tisnik) found online!

 **Disclaimer:** This list was created by hand because I want to read every article by Pavel Tišnovský.
 No scraping is allowed, although it is possible.